Population movement

 3. re-registration (following an automatic deletion).

-4. International migration consists of three movements:
+4. International emigration consists of three movements:

 1. classic international emigration,